maciekiwaniuk/snake-web-app/README.md

 - Users can compare each other in a ranking page what means players can compete what gives a lot of fun!
 - Admin is able to use well expanded admin panel which provides a lot of functionalities.
 - Snake mini-game which is available to play on welcome page is made in clear JavaScript.
-- In application has been implemented PWA system, what means website can run in a offline mode (without an internet connection - caches things while first visit).
+- In application has been implemented PWA system, what means app can run in a offline mode (without an internet connection - caches things while first visit).

 # Installation